Compare Payment Gateway Quotes

 Another important consideration in choosing a payment processor is the accepted payment methods.
 Your customers, especially if you have an e-commerce business, are paying through different methods.
 The processor should be able to process them e.g. debit cards, digital wallets, credit cards, etc.

-Fees of payment processing
+Fees for payment processing

-As a business owner (or merchant), you have to keep in mind the fees of payment processing because only then can you see which payment processor is suitable for you and whether employing a payment processor is profitable for your business.
+As a business owner (or merchant), you have to keep in mind the fees of online payment processing because only then can you see which payment processor is suitable for you and whether employing a payment processor is profitable for your business.
 Here is the list of fees.

 1. Interchange fees: These are the fees the acquiring bank pays to the issuing bank.
 This fee is set by the card brands like HSBC and is non-negotiable.
 The interchange fee is different according to the card levels.